35 Must-See Murals in Metro Phoenix

 1515 West Roosevelt Street

-Best created her Convergence mural at the intersection of Grand Avenue and Roosevelt Street in 2017.
+Best created this mural at the intersection of Grand Avenue and Roosevelt Street in 2017.
 The piece comprises eight circular or semicircular vignettes connected by images of utility lines.
 The vignettes capture iconic Phoenix imagery such as the Arizona State Fairgrounds, Westward Ho, and South Mountain.
-They range in size from 8 to 12 feet in diameter.
+They range in size from eight to 12 feet in diameter.

 Dissolving Demarcation

-Note: Editor's note: This post has been updated.
-It was originally published on March 6, 2018.